 This week, the Washington Examiner reported new details about Facebook CEO Mark Zuckerberg’s decision to pull the ads.

-The social media billionaire reportedly admitted that he asked Ireland’s pro-abortion political leaders if Facebook should remove them.
+The social media billionaire reportedly admitted that he asked an Irish government agency if Facebook should remove them.
 Zuckerberg made the comments during the Aspen Ideas Festival hosted by the Aspen Institute, the report states.

 According to the report:

 [Zuckerberg] revealed, possibly for the first time, that during Ireland’s recent referendum on abortion he consulted with Ireland’s government (which supported legalizing abortion) about whether Facebook should block pro-life ads originating outside the tiny island nation. …

 “We exist in a society were we value and cherish free expression,” he said.

 Zuckerberg also doubled-down on his calls for Congress to regulate social media companies, citing pro-life activists’ posts during the Irish abortion referendum.
 The Harvard dropout revealed that prior to Facebook’s decision to ban pro-life Americans from advertising about the referendum, he consulted with the Irish government, which ultimately never gave Facebook an answer as to whether it wanted the tech giant to delete the American ads.